 - towed AT steps contribute to armor shift only in defense.
-Non-towed AT steps can contribute in attack, but only to offset defender armor if present. - infantry units with defensive armor (AT icon on unit sheet instead of a tank icon) contribute to the armor total only in defense. - armor shift is capped (has a maximum value) at 5 in any combat
+Self-propelled (non-towed) AT steps represent tank destroyers; they can contribute in attack, but only to offset defender armor if present. - infantry units with defensive armor (AT icon on unit sheet instead of a tank icon) contribute to the armor total only in defense. - armor shift is capped (has a maximum value) at 5 in any combat